RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

 - `--dry-run`: Config generation mode.
 The test data will be processed and the configuration will be generated without running anything.
 - `--no-validation`: Disable the script parameters validation.
 - `--no-validation-logging`: Disable parameters validation logging.
 Useful when it is run inside a docker container.
 - `--qa-branch <repository_branch>`:  Set a custom wazuh-qa branch to use in the run and provisioning.
-This has higher priority than the specified in the configuration file.
+This has a higher priority than the specified in the configuration file.
 - `--skip-deployment`: Flag to skip the deployment phase.
 Set it only if `-c` or `--config` (manual mode) was specified.
 - `--skip-provisioning`: Flag to skip the provisioning phase.
 Set it only if `-c` or `--config` (manual mode) was specified.
 - `--skip-testing`: Flag to skip the testing phase.
 Set it only if `-c` or `--config` (manual mode) was specified.